 - 1. Officials, faculty, and staff of Lee College who have a legitimate educational interest in the student's record. - 2.
 Officials of other schools in which the student seeks admission or intends to enroll.
 Students may have copies of their records forwarded to other institutions by filing a request with the Admissions and Records Office. - 3.
 Individuals who need the information in connection with a student's application or receipt of financial aid. - 4.
-State or local officials to which educational data must be reported. - Legitimate organizations (ACT, CEEB, ETS) developing, validating, or administering predictive test or student aid programs.
+State or local officials to which educational data must be reported. - 5.
+Legitimate organizations (ACT, CEEB, ETS) developing, validating, or administering predictive test or student aid programs.
 Such data is not to be released in any identifiable form and will be destroyed by the organization after the research has been completed. - 6.
 Accrediting agencies. - 7.
-Parents of a dependent student as defined in Section 152 of the Internal Revenue Code of 1954. - 8.
-In compliance with judicial order or pursuant to any lawfully issued subpoena (Lee College will attempt to inform students in this instance). - 9.
-Representatives of the Comptroller General of the United States, Secretary of Heath and Human Services, Administrative Heads of Educational Agencies, or State Education Authorities.
+Parents of a dependent student as defined in Section 152 of the Internal Revenue Code of 1954.

+- 8. In compliance with judicial order or pursuant to any lawfully issued subpoena (Lee College will attempt to inform students in this instance). - 9.
+Representatives of the Comptroller General of the United States, Secretary of Health and Human Services, Administrative Heads of Educational Agencies, or State Education Authorities.

-Students' Right to Know: Graduation Rates and Crime Statistics each year and published in brochures that are available in the Counseling Center.
+Students' Right to Know: Graduation Rates and Crime Statistics

-Federal law also requires colleges to publish graduation and/or persistence rates for all full-time students pursuing certificates and degrees, the same information for students on athletic scholarships, statistics regarding the incidence of crime on the campus and the number of arrests for certain crimes committed on the campus.
-This information is compiled
+Federal law also requires colleges to publish graduation and/or persistence rates for all full-time students pursuing certificates and degrees, the same information for students on athletic scholarships, statistics regarding the incidence of crime on the campus, and the number of arrests for certain crimes committed on the campus.
+This information is compiled each year and is available online.

-Information Regarding Classes Time and Frequency
+Information Regarding Classes

+Times and Frequency